 - Verify that you have a Bitbucket, GitHub or a GitLab instance that is supported for this version of vRealize Suite Lifecycle Manager.
 For more information on the supported versions of Bitbucket, GitHub, or GitLab, refer to Content Lifecycle Management.

-- Log in to GitLab and generate an access token for your user with all scopes enabled.
-Copy and save this one-time token from GitLab.
+- Log in to GitHub, GitLab or Bitbucket, and generate an access token for your user with all scopes enabled.
+Copy and save this one-time token from GitHub, GitLab or Bitbucket.

-- Log in to GitLab and verify you have group, project and branch created in GitLab before adding it as a source control endpoint.
+- Log in to GitHub, GitLab or Bitbucket and verify you have group, project and branch created in GitHub, GitLab or Bitbucket before adding it as a source control endpoint.

 - On the Source Control Access tab, click ADD SOURCE CONTROL SERVER.

 Note: With vRealize Suite Lifecycle Manager 8.0, you can now select Bitbucket Server or Bitbucket Cloud.

 - Enter the IP address or fully qualified domain name of the server, and click SUBMIT.

 vRealize Suite Lifecycle Manager uses https scheme for any Source Control APIs by default.
 If you have not enabled https on the GitLab instance, then specify http://<ip address>:<port> in the source control server under the content settings page to change the scheme.
 When you create source control endpoint, the repository must be specified in <GroupName>/<ProjectName> form.
 Whenever multiple developers are working on the bit bucket repository then the performance is slow in the bit bucket enterprise version.
 Therefore, you can use at least 4 vCPU machine of bit bucket.